Skip to definition.

 Adverb: whole hówl

-"a whole new idea"
+"a whole new idea";

-- wholly, entirely, completely, totally, all, altogether
+- wholly, entirely, completely, totally, all, altogether, right, totes [informal]

-Sounds like: hole
+Sounds like:

 Derived forms: wholes

-See also: complete, entire, full, full-length, full-page, healthy, intact, integral, integrity, livelong, total, undiversified, undivided, uninjured, unity, universalistic, wholeness
+See also: complete, entire, full, full-length, full-page, healthy, intact, integral, integrity, livelong, total, undiversified, undivided, uninjured, unity, wholeness

 Antonym: fractional, half